yeecai/front-end-trivia/Git/SpecificFile.md

 --patch in case you don't have theFile.xxx in your current branch

-But by 'merge' it actually means overwrite, beware that it will overwrite your current branch file with another branch file!
+But by 'merge' it actually means overwrite, beware this will overwrite your current branch file with another branch file!